utxostack/utxo-stack-doc/docs/app-chain.md

 The contract verifies that `burn_tx` exists and is confirmed on `src_chain_id` (through App chain light client verification).
 The contract verifies that `burn_tx.dst_chain_id` must be the current chain, and the inputs of the current transaction must include the `out_point` specified in `CSVBurn`.
 This transaction allows minting X amount of tokens.

-As described, using the concept of Single-use seals, we support decentralized cross-chain operations between App chains and between App chains and RGB++.
+As described, using the concept of single-use seals, the system supports decentralized cross-chain operations between app chains and RGB++ supported chains.

 For cross-chain operations between Bitcoin and RGB++ compatible chains, please refer to the [RGB++ protocol](https://github.com/ckb-cell/RGBPlusPlus-design) documentation.